 But at K&C we find we only really need to use:

-As remote work, including remote teams from the same company, those comprised of members from different organisations and partner and client-side cooperation on a particular project, becomes more common, the number of tech solutions also grows quickly.
+As remote work becomes more common, the number of tech solutions also grows quickly.
 Many of them are very good and make a real contribution to effective remote communication and productivity.

 Take the ‘keep it simple’ approach here too.
 If what you are using already is working well, don’t be in a hurry to make changes or updates.
 Review things periodically, annually for example, and focus on new alternatives only when your communication measurables indicate something is deteriorating or no longer working.
 Don’t be tempted into regular or sweeping changes inspired by shiny new things syndrome.